facebookresearch/audiocraft/README.md

 ## Usage
 We offer a number of way to interact with MusicGen:
 1. You can play with MusicGen by running the jupyter notebook at [`demo.ipynb`](./demo.ipynb) locally, or use the provided [colab notebook](https://colab.research.google.com/drive/1fxGqfg96RBUvGxZ1XXN07s3DthrKUl4-?usp=sharing).
 2. You can use the gradio demo locally by running `python app.py`.
-3. Finally, a demo is also available on the [`facebook/MusiGen`  HugginFace Space](https://huggingface.co/spaces/facebook/MusicGen) (huge thanks to all the HF team for their support).
+3. Finally, a demo is also available on the [`facebook/MusicGen`  HuggingFace Space](https://huggingface.co/spaces/facebook/MusicGen) (huge thanks to all the HF team for their support).

 ## API